linusjf/LearnR/CoronaVirus/readme.md

 Run the worldanalysis.R first;its output is input to the other scripts mentioned above.

 (Execute installer.R to download packages needed to run the scripts.
-That's under the root directory LearnR.
+That's under the root directory, LearnR.
 It helps if you're already familiar with git and GitHub.

 The installer.R can take some time.